-Ferns are a great garden or container plants.
+Ferns are great garden or container plants.
 Depending on the variety, they may thrive in shade, low light, or bright indirect light.
 Whatever your indoor or outdoor conditions, there’s probably a fern that’s right for you.
-And as long as you keep it well watered, your in-ground or potted fern should reward you with dramatic, sweeping foliage.
+As long as you keep it well watered, your in-ground or potted fern should reward you with dramatic, sweeping foliage.
 As with most plants though, especially those that are potted, ferns will outgrow their location if given enough time.
 Keep reading to learn more about separating ferns and how to divide fern plants.

 How to Divide Fern Plants